AmirHasanFiroozi/digikala/README.md

 # **not complete yet**
-you should use 'cors unBlock' to correctly get data from API
+you should use 'cors unBlock' extension to correctly get data from API